kseremet/openshift-virtualization-demo/README.md

 For the sake of simplicity the `Placement` created in this demo selects the whole `ManagedClusterSet`, but more advanced use cases are possible.

-ACM can dynamically select a sub set of clusters from the `ManagedClusterSet` while following a defined set of criteria.
+ACM can dynamically select a subset of clusters from the `ManagedClusterSet` while following a defined set of criteria.
 This for example allows to schedule `VirtualMachines` on clusters with the most resources available at the time of the placement decision.